yaya-usman/sticky-note/README.md

 ### Description

-This is a simple web app that enables users to take short notes and pin it on the webpage, it has mostly all the functionality a traditional sticky note for study has, for instance it is able to dragged and dropped anywhere across the user's viewport.
+This is a webapp which enable users to take short notes and pin it on their view screen, it has mostly all the functionality a traditional sticky note used for note taking has, for instance it can be dragged and dropped anywhere across the user's viewport.
-Users should be able to:

 ### User Stories